When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 When you type in any words, you will see a list of up to ten Amazon suggested search terms.

-When I started to type the word, werewolf, the search bar delivered ten related terms.
+When I started to type the word, werewolf, the search bar delivered ten related search terms.
 As you can see, I didn’t even have to finish typing the word.

 To get more suggestions, I added the word, and.